arwa-Sultani/clinic-legacy-system/ASSIGNMENT.md

 ---
 ## Suggested tasks (pick at least 4)
-- Remove duplicated helpers and centralize patient functions.
+- Remove duplicated helpers and centralize patient functions."done"
-- Replace global state with a simple repository class or module.
+- Replace global state with a simple repository class or module."done"
-- Add input validation to forms and show error messages.
+- Add input validation to forms and show error messages."done"
-- Convert appointment storage to reference patient_id (reduce coupling).
+- Convert appointment storage to reference patient_id (reduce coupling)."done"
-- Add unit tests for 5–8 functions using pytest (extra credit).
+- Add unit tests for 5–8 functions using pytest (extra credit)."done"
-- Add logging and a basic README for developers.
+- Add logging and a basic README for developers."done"

 ---
 ## Grading rubric